A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Quantum Harmonic Balance Approach to the Diagrammatic Perturbation Method

-where, on the left-hand side of the equation, we have used the Heisenberg equation of motion for $\op {\cu A}$ and $\op \eta$.
-The task now is to perturbatively solve \cref{eq:A-eom} for $\op K$ and $\op \eta$ that satisfy the equation at each order of the perturbative parameter.
+where, on the left-hand side of the equation, we have used the Heisenberg equation of motion for $\op {\cu A}, \op\sigma$, and $\op \mu$.
+The task now is to perturbatively find $\op K, \op\sigma$, and $\op \mu$ that satisfy the \cref{eq:A-eom} at each order of the perturbative parameter.